 - 3. Pick the preset button you want for that channel.
 Press and hold the button until you hear a beep. - 4.
-Repeat steps 2 and 3 to store the first six channels. - 5.
-Press the ((XM)) button again.
-The other XM band will show.
-Store the next six channels using steps 2 and 3.
+Repeat steps 2 and 3 to store the first six channels.

 Once a channel is stored, simply press and release the proper preset button to tune to it.
 The presets may be lost if your vehicle's battery goes dead, is disconnected, or the radio fuse is removed.